 Current & Recent Postdoctoral Fellows

-Megan Cherewick is a postdoctoral fellow who recently completed her PhD in International Health from Johns Hopkins University.
+Megan Cherewick is a postdoctoral fellow who completed her PhD in International Health from Johns Hopkins University.
 Megan's research focuses on consequences of adversity and stress, adolescent cognitive and behavioral coping strategies and effects on mental health and well-being.
-Megan's current research focus is on how developmental neuroscience can inform psychosocial support and behavior change intervention strategies.
+Megan's current research interests are how developmental neuroscience can inform psychosocial support and behavior change intervention strategies.
 Megan's research seeks to identify key protective and promotive paths to improve mental health trajectories for adolescents.
 Megan is particularly interested in the development and evaluation of psychosocial interventions to improve resilience among adolescents in low-resource settings and in the context of humanitarian emergencies.

 Lucía Magis Weinberg is a postdoctoral researcher at the Institute of Human Development at the University of California at Berkeley, where she is investigating the relationship between learning and pubertal changes in early adolescence, with applied work in school settings.
 She originally trained as a medical doctor in her native México, at the National Autonomous University of México.
 Then she moved to the United Kingdom as a CONACyT (Consejo Nacional de Ciencia y Tecnología) scholar, where she completed her MSc and PhD in developmental cognitive neuroscience at University College London, where she investigated how behavior and the brain develop during adolescence.
 For her master’s project, she studied the impact of social influence on risk perception in children, adolescents, and adults, under the supervision of Prof. Sarah-Jayne Blakemore.
 Her focus was on how different contexts (such as social information or rewards) can influence adolescents’ ability to reason and remember, using behavioral experiments and neuroimaging tools.
 During her PhD, she worked under the supervision of Dr. Iroise Dumontheil and Dr. Ruud Custers.
 In the educational sphere, she has extensive experience as a tutor and mentor for students from disadvantaged backgrounds, promoting access to higher education in STEM as part of diverse organizations, including: The Brilliant Club, in2scienceUK, Science Clubs Mexico, and Women in STEM, Future Leaders of the US-México Foundation.
 She is Executive Editor and cofounder of NeuroMéxico, one of the leading Latin American science outreach websites.
 You can contact her at email@example.com or on Twitter @luciamawe.
 You can also visit her website at www.luciamagisweinberg.com.